SergeiShtepa/linux/Documentation/block/blkfilter.rst

 The block device filtering mechanism provides registration and unregistration for filter operations.
 The struct blkfilter_operations contains a pointer to the callback functions for the filter.
-After registering the filter operations, filter can be managed using block device ioctl BLKFILTER_ATTACH, BLKFILTER_DETACH and BLKFILTER_CTL.
+After registering the filter operations, the filter can be managed using block device ioctls BLKFILTER_ATTACH, BLKFILTER_DETACH and BLKFILTER_CTL.

 When the filter is attached, the callback function is called for each I/O unit